-Microsoft Dynamics 365 for Talent is built on top of the Common Data Service (CDS) for Apps platform, and can be extended in various ways by using the Microsoft Power Platform and the capabilities that Common Data Service for Apps offers.
+Microsoft Dynamics 365 for Talent is built on top of the Common Data Service platform, and can be extended in various ways by using the Microsoft Power Platform and the capabilities that Common Data Service offers.
 Therefore, you can configure and personalize the system by using Microsoft PowerApps and Microsoft Flow.
 You can also get additional analytics about people by using Microsoft Power BI.
 Furthermore, new custom activities, such as the PowerApps and Web content (iframe) activities, make the hiring process more adaptable than ever.
 By using these activities, you can tailor the hiring process to your business needs and processes, and can make sure that both the hiring team and candidates have a seamless, customized experience.

 Extending Option sets in Attract

 An Option Set (picklist) is a type of field that can be included in an entity.
 It defines a set of options.
 When an option set is displayed in a form it uses a drop-down list control.
 In Attract there are multiple fields that are option sets.
 We are beginning to introduce the capability to extend the options sets, beginning with the Rejection reason field, Employment type field, and Seniority type field.
 Also, you can add localized display labels for the options that you add.
 For more information, see Customize option set labels.

 The job posting to LinkedIn functionality requires the use of the Employment type and Seniority type field on the Job details page.
 The default values in these fields are supported by LinkedIn and are displayed when the job is posted.
 Therefore, if you are posting jobs to LinkedIn and you modify the existing option set values for these fields, the job will still post, but LinkedIn will not display the custom Employment type and Seniority type values.

 Listed below are the steps to update the Rejection reason field with values that are specific to your business.